LinuxForHealth/health-patterns/microservices/deid/README.md

 # microservices/deid

-REST API for communicating with a deidentification service and FHIR server
+REST API for communicating with a deidentification service and FHIR server.

+> This project is built with Quarkus; to deploy changes, ensure that
+> `quarkus.container-image.group` in `/src/main/resources/application.properties`
+> is set to your DockerHub username, then run `./mvnw package`.
+The new yml
+> file will be located in `/target/kubernetes/`.

 ## Configuration